 - The start date or end date of your business (if it was not operating fully within the tax year)

-- Date your accounts are made up to (the easiest option here is to go with the 5th April)
+- Date your accounts are made up to (if you are not sure, go with the 5th April 2020)

 - Whether you want to use the Cash Basis (*) – do not use the cash basis if you need to claim capital allowances for a car, or need to offset trading losses against previous years

-- Annual Investment Allowance (also known as Capital Allowances, the limit for this is £200,000 for the tax year)
+- Annual Investment Allowance (also known as Capital Allowances, this is for larger items such as laptops or printers)

 You will then be asked whether you want to offset any losses for this year, against previous years.
 If the answer to this is yes, please seek professional advice so that it can be allocated correctly.